 Because the high school is right next door to the church, every Tuesday during the school year, at 11:25 and at 12:50, we welcome the students to join us for lunch.
 We feed them good food and a devotional from the Word of God.
 A few other churches in our community partner in this ministry, but it is primarily a ministry of FSBC.

 As all ages are welcome in Chris Solano's class, we encourage our middle and high school students to attend this class as well.
-It's at 9:30 Sunday mornings in the northeast classroom downstairs (where Trek is also held).
+It's at 9:30 Sunday mornings in the east wing upstairs classroom (where Journey is also held).

 We have a small food pantry at FSBC.
 Feel free to contribute non-perishable food items.
 We also have a freezer to store frozen goods.
 This ministry helps to care for those struggling to make ends meet in our church and community.